London Grid for Learning: History

+LGfL's origins can be traced to the late 1990s when local authorities in London combined to access government grants to provide broadband and digital services for schools.

 LGfL's initial purpose was to leverage purchasing power in the provision of broadband and related digital services for all member schools.
 By aggregating the procurement of infrastructure, e-learning platforms and educational content, London education authorities had by 2010 accrued savings in excess of £390m, compared to the cost of securing those services individually.

-The London Grid for Learning was, along with twelve other regional grid bodies across the country, one of the founder members of the UK government's National Education Network (NEN).
-The network aimed to provide schools and libraries with high-speed connectivity, online learning platforms and access to a range of online educational content.
-Other NEN grid bodies include the West Midlands Regional Broadband Consortium (WMnet) and the East of England Regional Broadband Network.